Le-Chiffre/HsC/HsC.md

 A class is defined like this:

     class Shape =
-      'area = 0             ; Defines a polymorphic function.
+      'area = 0             // Defines a polymorphic function.
-      'draw: Context = ()   ; Defines an abstract polymorhic function.
+      'draw: Context = ()   // Defines an abstract polymorhic function.

-      color c = color_ = c  ; Defines a normal function.
+      color c = color_ = c  // Defines a normal function.
                 updateColor
       init c = color c

       var color_ = White

-    class Circle: Shape =   ; Defines a class that inherits from Shape. var radius = 0f
+    class Circle: Shape =   // Defines a class that inherits from Shape. var radius = 0f
-      'area = pi*pi*radius  ; Overrides the polymorphic function.
+      'area = pi*pi*radius  // Overrides the polymorphic function.
       'draw = ...
-      init = base.init Black  ; Initializes the base class.
+      init = base.init Black  // Initializes the base class.
-                              ; If no initializer is provided, it is inherited from the base.
+                              // If no initializer is provided, it is inherited from the base.

 To dynamically cast a base class to a superclass there is the `as` operator.
 `as` returns an object of the type `?a`, which is short for `Maybe &a`.
 This means that it is necessary to check if the cast succeeded before using the result.

-    f x:Shape = if r = (x as Circle)?.radius -> r
+    f x:Shape = if r = (x as Circle)?.radius then r
-                else -> 0f
+                else 0f
 It is also possible to check if a reference is of a certain type through the `is` operator.

 	g x:Shape = x is Circle